A Variable Sample-size Stochastic Quasi-Newton Method for Smooth and Nonsmooth Stochastic Convex Optimization: Introduction

 (I) {\em A regularized smoothed L-BFGS update.} A regularized smoothed L-BFGS update ({\bf rsL-BFGS}) is developed in Section~\ref{sec:rslbfgs}, extending the realm of L-BFGS scheme to merely convex and possibly nonsmooth regimes by integrating both regularization and smoothing.
 As a consequence, SQN techniques can now contend with merely convex {and nonsmooth} problems with convex constraints.\\

 (II) {\em Strongly convex problems.} (II.i) ({\bf VS-SQN}).
 In Section~\ref{sec:3}, we present a variable sample-size SQN scheme and prove that the convergence rate is $\mathcal{O}(\rho^k)$ (where $\rho < 1$) while the iteration and oracle complexity are proven to be $\mathcal{O}({\kappa^{m+1}} \ln(1/\epsilon))$ and $\mathcal{O}(1/\epsilon)$, respectively.
 Notably, our findings are under a weaker assumption of {either} state-dependent noise (thereby extending the result from~\cite{bollapragada2018progressive}) and do not necessitate assumptions of twice continuous differentiability~\cite{moritz2016linearly,gower2016stochastic} or Lipschitz continuity of Hessian~\cite{zhou2017stochastic}.
 (II.ii). ({\bf sVS-SQN}).
 By integrating a smoothing parameter, we extend ({\bf VS-SQN}) to contend with nonsmooth but smoothable objectives.
-Via Moreau smoothing, we show that ({\bf sVS-SQN}) retains the optimal rate and complexity statements of ({\bf VS-SQN}) while {sublinear} rate statements for {$(\alpha,\beta)$ smoothable functions} are also provided.} \\
+Via Moreau smoothing, we show that ({\bf sVS-SQN}) retains the optimal rate and complexity statements of ({\bf VS-SQN}).} \jal{Additionally, in (II.i) and (II.ii), we derive rates that do not necessitate knowing either strong convexity or Lipschitzian parameters and rely on employing diminishing steplength sequences.} \\

 (III) {\em Convex problems.} (III.i) ({\bf rVS-SQN}).
 A {\em regularized ({\bf VS-SQN}) } scheme is presented in Section~\ref{sec:4} based on {the} ({\bf rL-BFGS}) update and admits a rate of {$\mathcal{O}(1/k^{1-2\varepsilon})$} with an oracle complexity of $\mathcal O\left({ {\epsilon}^{-{3+\varepsilon\over 1-\varepsilon}}}\right)$, improving prior rate statements for SQN schemes for smooth convex problems and obviating prior inductive arguments.
 In addition, we show that ({\bf rVS-SQN}) produces sequences that converge to the solution in an a.s. sense.
 Under a suitable growth property, these statements can be extended to the state-dependent noise regime.
 (III.ii) ({\bf rsVS-SQN}). {\em A regularized smoothed $(${\bf VS-SQN}$)$} is presented that leverages the ({\bf rsL-BFGS}) update and allows for developing rate $\mathcal O(k^{-{1\over 3}})$ amongst the first known rates for SQN schemes for nonsmooth convex programs.
 Again imposing a growth assumption allows for weakening the requirements to state-dependent noise.\\